Skip to main content

 • flatten expands nested products into a flat sum

-• simplify_paulis applies Pauli algebra rules (X2=IX^2 = I, XY=iZXY = iZ, etc.)
+• simplify_paulis applies Pauli algebra rules (X2=IX^2 = I, XY=iZXY = iZ, etc.), merges like terms, and truncates the sum based on the coefficient magnitudes.

 Scaling to larger systems: While our 2-qubit, 5-step example remains manageable, the computational cost grows rapidly.
 For N=10N=10 qubits and 50 time steps, the expression can grow to millions of terms without pruning.
 The pruning threshold ε\varepsilon becomes critical for controlling this growth - smaller values preserve accuracy but increase memory usage, while larger values keep expressions compact at the cost of approximation error.